traxpuzzle/Trax-Gold/README.md

 # Trax Gold
 ## The game Blitz Games Studio of Leamington Spa stole from me.

-This is the cd-key that you needto activate the game once it is installed: `dn28ak45eew2`
+This is the cd-key that you need to activate the game once it is installed: `dn28ak45eew2`

 **Read more about the intellectual property theft at:**